Nicola Sturgeon visits Crieff Nutcracker Christmas Shop

 In English class that morning we’d prepped by looking at the biography of Scotland’s First Minister.

-In our language class conversation, we looked at the powers held by a devolved Scottish government and the SNP led campaign for Scottish Independence.
+This language class conversation also looked at the powers held by a devolved Scottish government, including the SNP led campaign for Scottish Independence.

 Finally, we took a detailed look at just one policy and manifesto pledge (tree planting) in a bid to learn more about the SNP and the environment.